Bachelor of Arts with Honours (BA (Hons)) top-up in Theology, Mission and Evangelism

-Our BA course in Theology, Mission and Evangelism, accredited by The University of Chester, seeks to provide an innovative and practical approach to learning how to pioneer and study evangelism.
+Our BA (Hons) top-up course in Theology, Mission and Evangelism, validated by The University of Chester, seeks to provide an innovative and practical approach to learning how to pioneer and study evangelism.
 At The Light College, we are concerned with making sure that theory and practice go hand-in-hand, marrying Theology and Biblical Studies with on-the-ground practical mission.
 Although there is very much a ‘classroom’ component to studying with us, much of the learning happens in context while on placement, actively engaged in mission activity.
 All our staff and lecturers have a passion for sharing the Gospel in fresh ways, and this is very much reflected in all the teaching and learning that takes place.
-Many of our FDA students go on to progress to the BA programme.
+Many of our FDA students go on to progress to the BA (Hons) programme.

 Studying on the Course… Learn how to be a Pioneer Evangelist

 After successful completion of the FdA, or relevant Level 5 study from elsewhere, full-time students will study 6 modules over a further year, studying at 4-5 gathered weekend residential ‘lecture blocks’ (venues may vary) and 1 or 2 virtual online lecture blocks.
 In addition to these lecture blocks, all students will have on-line lectures/tutorials and worship times one evening each week during term time.

 What will you Study?

 The focus for the course is pioneering mission and evangelism, and all of our modules have that at their core.
 As such, modules in Theology or Biblical Studies, for example, will retain a fundamentally missional emphasis.
 The following are the 12 modules studied for the FdA, followed by the 6 additional modules which will be studied for the BA (Hons):

 - Discipleship – We begin with a focus on personal discipleship, looking at and developing our own spiritual lives of prayer and Bible study etc., and considering how this interacts with our lives of action as evangelists.